Lucerne Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of these countries can enter Switzerland for tourism, business, or family visits without obtaining a visa in advance
+Nationals from certain countries can enter Switzerland for tourism or business without a visa for short stays

 Arrival Process